-Power On/Off button
+- Power On/Off button

-- 80% recycled packaging - CEC (California Efficiency)
+- 80% recycled packaging

+- 💼 CEC (California Efficiency)

-RoHS
+- RoHS

-💥 WEEE
+- 💥 WEEE

 If you have not already set up your new router using the installation guide that comes in the box, this chapter walks you through the hardware setup.
-Chapter 3, Genie Basic Settings, explains how to set up your Internet connection.
+Chapter 3, NETGEAR genie BASIC Settings, explains how to set up your Internet connection.

-For more information about the topics covered in this manual, visit the support website at http://support.netgear.com.
+For more information about the topics covered in this manual, visit the support website at http://support.netgear.com/general/contact/default.aspx.

 - Unpack Your New Router

 - Hardware Features

 - Position Your Wireless Router

 - ADSL Microfilters

-- Cable Your N600 Wireless Modem Router
+- Cable Your N750 Wireless Modem Router

 - Verify the Cabling